abdlmnf17/automation-testing-myskill/readme.md

-Certainly, here's the improved and organized version:

 # MySkill Automation Test

-This repository contains automated tests for MySkill using Cypress.
+This repository contains  automated tests for MySkill login feature using Cypress.

 ## Installation